-Since WooCommerce is open source, not only is it 100% free, you also get complete freedom and control over your eCommerce website.
+Since WooCommerce is open source, not only is it 100% free, but you also get complete freedom and control over your eCommerce website.

 Unlike other proprietary eCommerce platforms, WooCommerce pricing does not include licensing fees.
 This means you can use it to create as many online stores and eCommerce websites as you like.

 There are thousands of beautiful WooCommerce designs and templates that you can choose from to start your online store.
-Each of them comes with easy to use customization options and many of them are available for free.
+Each of them comes with easy-to-use customization options and many of them are available for free.

-One of the main reasons why business owners love WooCommerce is it’s flexibility.
+One of the main reasons why business owners love WooCommerce is its flexibility.
 You can add additional features to WooCommerce by using various WooCommerce plugins (also known as add-ons).
-There are literally thousands of WooCommerce specific plugins that you can use to extend its functionality to add features like booking, subscriptions, shipping platform integrations, sales tax collection, etc.
+There are literally thousands of WooCommerce-specific plugins that you can use to extend its functionality to add features like booking, subscriptions, shipping platform integrations, sales tax collection, etc.

 Apart from addons made specifically for WooCommerce, you can also use thousands of WordPress plugins on your website to add features like contact forms, call now buttons, galleries, data backup, security firewall, etc.